-I live in Brooklyn, New York, and am currently an MFA student at Hunter College.
+I live in Brooklyn, New York, and am a recent MFA graduate from Hunter College.
 I completed my BFA in Painting at Purchase College.

 For several years, I was the gallery manager and curator for the Sharon Arts Gallery in New Hampshire.